tp02ga/attendee/docs/webhooks.md

 1. Click on "Settings → Webhooks" in the sidebar
 2. Click "Create Webhook"
 3. Provide an HTTPS URL that will receive webhook events
-4. Select the triggers you want to receive notifications for (we currently have one trigger: `bot.state_change`)
+4. Select the triggers you want to receive notifications for (we currently have two triggers: `bot.state_change` and `transcript.update`)
 5. Click "Create" to save your subscription

 ## Webhook Payload